-To validate this warranty, it is the responsibility of the original Retail Purchaser to complete and return a warranty registration card within ten (10) days of the retail purchase date to:
+To validate this warranty, it is the responsibility of the original Retail Purchaser to complete and return a warranty registration card within 1 days of the retail purchase date to:

-Malibu Boats West, Inc., 1861 Grogan Avenue, Merced, CA 95340
+Malibu Boats West, Inc., One Malibu Court, Merced, CA 95340

+Warranty repairs will be performed at an authorized Malibu dealer or the manufacturers location provided that transportation costs for both direction are prepaid and the claim is made within sixty (60) days after the defect is discovered.
 Notification of a claim or defect can be made though the selling dealer or by writing directly to Malibu Boats.
 Information needed for processing a claim includes: name and address of original retail purchaser, boat serial number (embossed on the upper right side of the transom), original retail purchase date, a detailed explanation of the defect and a estimated repair cost.
-Warranty repair or replacement can only be made after the above information is approved by Malibu Boats.
+Warranty repair or replacement can only be made after Malibu Boats approves the above information.
 If approved, a warranty authorization number will be issued in writing or by telephone to the approved warranty repair station.